Emergence of low-energy spin waves in superconducting electron-doped cuprates: Introduction

-Yamada \textit{et al.} showed that the static magnetic signal in annealed NCCO is drastically suppressed as compared to the as-grown samples.\cite{yamada_commensurate_2003} This matches the current understanding of competing magnetic and superconducting order in cuprate materials in general.\cite{scalapino_common_2012} Additionally, they show that a spin gap of around 4 meV opens below $T_c$ in the superconducting phase.\cite{yamada_commensurate_2003} This is in agreement with Zhao \textit{et al}, \cite{zhao_neutron-spin_2007} who used inelastic neutron scattering to probe the magnetic excitations in reductively annealed \NCCO \ above and below $T_c$.
-They found that superconductivity opens a spin pseudogap at the antiferromagnetic ordering wave vector \textbf{Q} = (0.5 0.5 0).
-In addition, they reported that superconductivity induces a resonance around 8~meV centered at the same \textbf{Q}, at energies above this gap, similar to those for \textit{p}-type cuprates and the related \textit{n}-type cuprate \PLCCO \ (PLCCO).\cite{zhao_neutron-spin_2007} However, PLCCO does show very different behavior in terms of magnetic excitations, despite the same need for reductive annealing as NCCO.
-A comparative neutron study on as-grown and annealed PLCCO shows spin-wave excitations that are gapped at 0.5 meV at low temperatures for as-grown samples, while annealed samples give rise to gapless magnetic excitations co-existing with superconductivity.\cite{dai_evolution_2007} The claim that such a resonance, which is generally understood to draw its intensity from the spin gap in the low-energy part of the spin excitation spectrum in \textit{p}-type cuprates,\cite{rossat-mignod_neutron_1991,Mook_1993_YBCO_resonance,Dai_2001_YBCO_resonance,tranquada_quantum_2004,Hayden_2004_high-energy-spin-excitations} can arise from both NCCO that has a spin pseudogap and gapless PLCCO remains puzzling to the respective authors.\cite{zhao_neutron-spin_2007,dai_evolution_2007} However, the spin fluctuations in as-grown NCCO are not yet investigated, leaving the open question how reductive annealing affects the low-energy spin dynamics in this electron-doped cuprate.
+Yamada \textit{et al.} showed that the static magnetic signal in annealed NCCO is drastically suppressed as compared to the as-grown samples.\cite{yamada_commensurate_2003} This matches the current understanding of competing magnetic and superconducting order in cuprate materials in general.\cite{scalapino_common_2012} Additionally, Yamada \textit{et al.} showed that a spin pseudogap of around 4 meV opens below $T_c$ in the superconducting phase.\cite{yamada_commensurate_2003} This is in agreement with Zhao \textit{et al}, \cite{zhao_neutron-spin_2007} who, among others,~\cite{yamada_neutron_1999, motoyama_magnetic_2006,yu_two_2010,yamada_commensurate_2003, Matsuda1992} used inelastic neutron scattering to probe the magnetic excitations in reductively annealed NCCO above and below $T_c$.
+They found that superconductivity opens a spin pseudogap at the antiferromagnetic ordering wave vector \textbf{Q} = (0.5, 0.5, 0).
+Concomitantly, they state the observation of a resonance peak at the same \textbf{Q} at 9.5 meV above this spin pseudogap, similar to those of \textit{p}-type cuprates and the related \textit{n}-type cuprate \PLCCO \ (PLCCO).\cite{zhao_neutron-spin_2007} Such a resonance is generally understood to draw its intensity from the spin pseudogap in the low-energy part of the spin excitation spectrum in \textit{p}-type cuprates.\cite{rossat-mignod_neutron_1991,Mook_1993_YBCO_resonance,Dai_2001_YBCO_resonance,tranquada_quantum_2004,Hayden_2004_high-energy-spin-excitations} This is consistent with the case of the annealed superconducting NCCO that has a spin pseudogap.
+However, the fact that superconducting PLCCO is gapless remains puzzling in this respect.\cite{zhao_neutron-spin_2007,dai_evolution_2007} The spin fluctuations in as-grown NCCO have not received a dedicated investigation, leaving the open question how reductive annealing affects the low-energy spin dynamics in this electron-doped cuprate.